invinciblescriptz/invincible-private-killing/README.md

 SpinWheelSwitch:Set(false)

 FarmTab:AddSwitch("Hide All Frames", function(SwitchState)
-end)
+    -- Implement hide all frames if needed end)

 FarmTab:AddButton("Anti Lag", function()
-    for LoopIndex, DescendantObject in pairs(workspace:GetDescendants()) do
+    for _, DescendantObject in pairs(workspace:GetDescendants()) do
         if DescendantObject:IsA("ParticleEmitter") then
             DescendantObject.Enabled = false
         end